Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 • Both manual and automatic milk frothing

-• Espresso plus function, which adjusts espresso body and crema
+• Espresso plus function, which adjusts the espresso body and crema

-Another feature similar to Babila is that it has both an automatic and manual milk frother.
+Similarly to Babila, Academia has both automatic and manual milk frother.
 The milk carafe is removable, so you can place it in the fridge when you’re done brewing, so the milk doesn’t spoil.
 There’s also the self-cleaning function which makes life easier for you.
 However, you’ll still have to wipe down the machine, as it blasts steam everywhere during the cleaning.

 There’s an adjustable telescopic coffee dispenser, so you can fit travel mugs.
 However, the drip tray has a less-than-desired capacity.
 It has to be emptied after every five coffees, which means you’ll have to do it every day if several people use the espresso machine.

 Same as Babila, Academia also has a dual boiler, which means simultaneous brewing and steaming.
 There’s also the espresso plus feature.
-Academia has a knob that you turn to regulate the flow speed.
-You can lower it to get a full-bodied espresso with thick crema or increase the speed for a lighter flavor.
+Academia has a dial on the dispensing spout that you turn to regulate the flow speed.
+You turn it to get a full-bodied espresso with thick crema or to increase the speed for a lighter flavor.

 One feature where Babila and Academia differ is in the ceramic burr grinder settings.
 Academia has 8 compared to Babila’s 15, which is almost half, and it means less chance to get the perfect ground level.
 On the positive side, the Academia has a slightly larger water tank at 54 ounces and a bean hopper at 12.3 ounces.